Status:

 Experienced riders are recommended.

-Any questions, please contact us - we are always happy to help you out and give recommendations on trails to ride.
 Over summer we run our weekly Wednesday Night Rides, these rides are the PERFECT opportunity to learn and ride the trails in the park and meet our volunteer club committee members and local riders that frequent the Uenuku Pines MTB Park.

 Ye Old Mill Road

-Access trail from Ye Old Mill Car Park into the trail network - leads into the junction of Rakehead and bottom of Ball Bearings, Boost and Bent Spokes.
+Access trail from Ye Old Mill Car Park into the trail network - leads into the junction of Rake Head and bottom of Ball Bearings, Boost and Bent Spokes.

+Ye Old Mill Road has small jumps along the side of the trail.
 There is a series of jumps for when you're riding from the Carpark into the trail network, and then 3 jumps as you are riding out of the trail network and returning back to the Carpark.
+All jumps have an alternative line around for riders who prefer not to hit the jumps.

 Access trail that connects Ye Old Mill Road into majority of the downhill trails.
-Rakehead starts with a winding climb up the hill while riding through the Douglas Fir trees that were not effected by the 2022 felling.
+Rake Head starts with a winding climb up the hill while riding through the Douglas Fir trees that were not effected by the 2022 felling.
 There is a series of switch backs and gentle rolls as your climb up the hill.

-Riders can ride Rakehead downhill to connect back onto Ye Old Mill Road.
-Riding Rakehead downhill will provide an alternative downhill trail to get back to Ye Old Mill Road for riders who do not want to ride Boost, Ball Bearings or Bent Spokes.
+Riders can ride Rake Head downhill to connect back onto Ye Old Mill Road.
+Riding Rake Head downhill will provide an alternative downhill trail to get back to Ye Old Mill Road for riders who do not want to ride Boost, Ball Bearings or Bent Spokes.

 Cog Wild